cooldeep5897/spellchecker/README.md

 # spellchecker
 used for checking spelling mistakes in a text file.
-Done with uploading the text file and reading it. now working on the API THING.
+Done with uploading the text file and reading it. the words mis spelt are highlited in red now. working on the replace them functionality.